-Page 2 State Contract No. 201106104 Pavement & Rehabilitation, North IV, 2011 Continued, General Notes
+Page 2 State Contract No. 201206306 Pavement & Rehabilitation, South II-VI, 2012 Continued, General Notes

-- 2. It is understood and agreed that the Contractor has considered in his bid all permanent and temporary utility appurtenances in their present and relocated positions as shown on the plans or described in the Utility Statement or are readily discernible and that no additional compensation will be allowed for any delays, inconvenience, or damage due to any interference from the utility facilities and appurtenances or the operation of moving them, except that the Contractor may be granted an equitable extension of time. - 3.
-Coordination and cooperation among the Utility Companies and the State's Contractor are of prime importance.
+3. Coordination and cooperation among the Utility Companies and the State's Contractor are of prime importance.
 Therefore, the Contractor is directed to contact the following Utility Company representatives with any questions regarding this work prior to submitting bids and work schedules.
 Proposed work schedules should reflect the Utility Companies' proposed relocations.
 The Utility Companies do not work on weekends or legal holidays.